ezored/ezored/files/docs/default/docs/how-to-start.md

 # How to start

+There are 6 steps to start:

-1. Clone reposity:
+1 - Clone reposity:

 ```
 git clone https://github.com/ezored/ezored.git
 ```

-2. Enter on cloned folder:
+2 - Enter on cloned folder:

 ```
 cd ezored
 ```

-3. Install python requirements:
+3 - Install python requirements:

 ```
 pip install -r requirements.txt
 ```

-4. Setup conan tool:
+4 -  Setup conan tool:

 ```
 python make.py conan setup
 ```

-5. Setup glue code tool:
+5 - Setup glue code tool:

 ```
 python make.py gluecode setup
 ```

-6. Now all commands are available.
+6 - Now all commands are available.
 Run the following command to list all targets that you can build:

 ```
 python make.py target